-Gait, or walking patten is one of the main goals of physiotherapy in superheroes with diplegic CP, as well as transitions and balance.
-We work hard with our clients to enable efficient movement patterns, working with the wider orthotics team when needed, to enable function, socialising and playing!
+Improving the gait, or walking pattern, is one of the main goals of physiotherapy in superheroes with diplegic CP, as well as transitions and balance.
+We work with our clients to enable efficient movement patterns, working with the wider orthotics team when needed, to enable function, socialising and playing!

 Muscles frequently become tight in children with diplegic CP.
-We create around the clock sustained and active positioning and stretches for your superhero’s programme, recommending equipment when required, to increase muscle length and aid walking and function.
-We also carry out active facilitated muscle lengthening stretches during sessions, making up around 40% of intervention, as this has the most evidence for stretching the muscles.
-When stretches don’t work, sometimes in older children, we will recommend paediatrician or orthopaedic interventions, by providing reports and relevant assessments.
+We create around-the-clock programmes of sustained and active positioning and stretches for your superhero.
+We recommend equipment when required, to increase muscle length and aid walking and function.
+We also carry out active facilitated muscle lengthening stretches during sessions, making up around 40 per cent of intervention, as this has the most evidence for stretching the muscles.
+When stretches don’t work, sometimes in older children, we recommend paediatrician or orthopaedic interventions, by providing reports and relevant assessments.

-All of our CP superhero’s hard work and determination pays off by their increase in function and participation!
-All of our short, medium and long term goals are aimed at fun, social and family participation.
+All of our CP superheroes’ hard work and determination pays off with an increase in function and participation!
+All of our short-, medium- and long-term goals are aimed at fun, social and family participation.
 One of our superheroes recently learned to transition from the floor to standing without furniture.
-He loves using this new found skill during mainstream football, and stands up much quicker from the floor than waiting for help!
-He uses this to help his team score lots more goals!
+He loves using this newfound skill during mainstream football – it’s much quicker than waiting for help!
+He uses this to help his team score lots more goals.
 What a superhero!